Constant Contact vs Mailchimp:

 Pros and Cons

-To help you make an informed decision, here’s a clear summary of the advantages and disadvantages of both platforms in the Constant Contact vs Mailchimp comparison.
+We have summarized the advantages and disadvantages of both platforms.
+This will help you make an informed decision in the Constant Contact vs Mailchimp comparison.

 🟦 Constant Contact Pros